Enterprise agreements are negotiated and made under the Fair Work Act 2009 (Cth).

-Once the bargaining representatives have reached agreement, the proposed new agreement, together with explanatory information, will be provided to employees to consider for at least seven days before a vote is held.
+Once the bargaining representatives have reached agreement, the proposed new agreement, together with explanatory information, will be provided to employees to consider for at least 7 days before a vote is held.

 All employees are encouraged to vote to have their say.
 However, voting is not compulsory and it is your choice if you choose to participate in the ballot process.